 Program Structure: MBA students benefit from the networking, team-building, and synergies created by progressing through the entire curriculum as a cohort.
 Participants have the opportunity to begin the program at two start dates each year - January or August - and progress as a cohort group to complete their degree in 18-21 months.
 The cohort class structure provides an excellent opportunity to strengthen the student's professional network.

-A minimum of twenty-four (24) credits must be earned at Brescia, including the final fifteen (15) for the degree.
+Residency Requirements and Transfer Credits: A minimum of twenty-four (24) credits must be earned at Brescia, including the final fifteen (15) for the degree.
 Only six (6) credits may be transferred in before admission to the program.
 The MBA student must complete the degree within five (5) years.

 - 1. The Cohort Model.
-MBA students meet face-to-face on weekends and study together throughout their program.
+MBA students meet primarily face-to-face on weekends, with the possibility of an occasional online course with weekly synchronous chat sessions.
+Students study together throughout their program.
 Research indicates that the cohort model has proven to be very effective for professional development, since it provides mutual support, is experiential, and is inquiry-based. - 2.
 Class Meetings.
-The program is offered in two four-hour sessions on four alternating Saturdays (one week between each session). - 3.
+Within the program, there are two possible formats for class meetings throughout the course of study: primarily or even exclusively two four-hour face-to-face sessions on alternating Saturdays (four per course) that occur approximately every two weeks, with the possibility of an occasional course in the online format, requiring a once-a-week synchronous online chat session each of the eight weeks of the course duration. - 3.
 Course Sequence.
 Each cohort moves through the program in a specific sequence to facilitate the assimilation of a large body of knowledge over an 18-to-21-month time span. - 4.
 Course Assignments.
-Each 3-credit-hour course is scheduled around four class sessions during eight weeks, with course modules separated by two to three weeks.
+Each 3-credit-hour course is scheduled primarily if not exclusively around four day-long class sessions during eight weeks, with course modules separated by two to three weeks; occasionally a course will run in the online format with a one-hour once-a-week chat session.
+Course modules are separated by one to three weeks on average.
 Assignments, readings, and other activities are delivered to students prior to class.
 Students are usually expected to complete assignments at home prior to the first class session, between class sessions, and after the last session.